zlahham/CinemaBookingSystem/README.md

 AZ Cinema Booking System
 ========================

-A Cinema Booking System that includes Authetication and Authorization (Cinema Staff and Customers).
+A Cinema Booking System that includes Authentication and Authorization (Cinema Staff and Customers).

-As a Staff member the application allows you to add Films and their associated screenings, in addition to exporting the data to a `txt` file.
+As a Staff member the application allows you to add Films and their associated screenings, in addition to exporting the data to a `csv` or `txt` file.

 As a regular Customer, you can make movie bookings and choose your seats, view your booking history, and update your profile information.